 You can protect the aesthetics and precious furniture, ceiling, and walls of your home by replacing the damaged roof.

 Attic Insulation Damage

 As your roof continues to sustain damage, it will no longer be able to protect your home as it used to.
-A damaged roof means that your home is becoming increasingly vulnerable to damages.
+A damaged roof means that your home is becoming increasingly vulnerable to injuries.
 Attic insulation is a critical element that needs proper protection.
 This insulation will keep your home cool during the summer season.
-Similarly, the insulation keeps your home warm during winters.
+Similarly, the insulation keeps your home warm during winter.